josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 - every serious data operation necessarily qualifies as an attack;
 - every Iran-linked actor is state-directed;
 - every Iran-linked operation is legally attributable to Iran;
+- an actor claim proves authorship or state direction;
+- wartime timing by itself proves an armed-conflict nexus;
+- access, pre-positioning, or an active-threat warning proves a completed attack;
+- operational disruption by itself proves a war crime;
+- an indictment proves the allegations it contains;
+- historical espionage or data theft is automatically an IHL attack;
 - state responsibility requires proof of one universal direction-or-control test;
 - every unlawful state operation produces individual criminal liability;
 - individual war-crime responsibility depends upon establishing state responsibility;